ana-alekseeva/lak_network_paper/README.md

 ## Analysis

-05. first_year_regression R script runs three specifications of fixed effects regression for final GPA and one specification of logistic regression for major change.
+R script 05. first_year_regression was used to run three specifications of fixed effects regression for final GPA and one specification of logistic regression for major change.